-Tavex is pleased to offer the new Chinese 2022 Silver Panda, the most popular silver bullion coin from the People’s Republic of China.
-Pandas of 2022 are dedicated to the 40th anniversary of this coin.
+Tavex is pleased to offer the new Chinese 2023 Silver Panda, the most popular silver bullion coin from the People’s Republic of China.

 Introduced in 1983 as a legal tender by the Chinese Central Bank, Panda is the first silver bullion coin to vary the design of its main motif, an aspect highly appreciated by investors.
 Containing a silver purity of 99.9%, the Chinese Silver Panda coin exhibits a graceful portrait of a gentle and serene panda bear, a Chinese national symbol and one of the world’s rarest animals.

 In 2016 the old weight system of troy ounces was replaced by the metric system.
 Since then the coins are therefore available in a 30 g version.

 Made with a unique engraving method, the Chinese Silver Panda coin diffracts bright and darker shades of silver, an exceptional aesthetic representation of the panda bear’s black patches and white fur.
 These artistic features, coupled with the coin’s high quality, have contributed to making the Chinese Silver Panda coin one of the four most sought-after investment-grade silver bullion coins in the world.
 For those who are keen on acquiring Chinese Silver Pandas as an investment, Tavex, as an official distributor for Europe, is able to offer market leading quotes for any desired quantity of this significant silver bullion coin.

 The price and premium of Chinese Silver Panda coins